 Why Do Cats Pee Outside of the Box?

-Before we actually tackle how to clean up your leather, let’s look at why your cat peed on it in the first place.
+Before we tackle how to clean up your leather, let’s look at why your cat peed on it in the first place.
 Otherwise, it could keep happening, and you also want to ensure that your cat is healthy and happy.
 The following are a few common reasons that cats pee outside of the litter box.

-Litter Box: Sometimes, the problem is the litter or the litter box itself.
+• Litter Box: Sometimes, the problem is the litter or the litter box itself.
 The box might not be the right size, or your cat might be having trouble getting into it.
 If you have the box in a high-traffic or noisy area, your cat could be avoiding it.
-The litter should be a medium to fine texture without any scent added, and it should be cleaned frequently.
+The litter should have a medium to fine texture without any scent added, and it should be cleaned frequently.

-Medical Problem: There are specific health conditions that can lead to your cat avoiding the litter box.
+• Medical Problem: There are specific health conditions that can lead to your cat avoiding the litter box.
 Things like urinary tract infections and bladder stones are conditions that produce pain when a cat tries to urinate.
 Some cats will start to associate that pain with their litter box and stop using it.
 Some conditions like diabetes, liver disease, and kidney disease can increase how frequently a cat urinates, which can cause them to pee outside the litter box.

-Stress: Stress and anxiety can also lead to a cat urinating in inappropriate locations.
+• Stress: Stress and anxiety can also lead to a cat urinating in inappropriate locations.
 A new pet or person introduced to the household could add a great deal of anxiety, as could moving to a new place.
 Cats prefer routine, so when things change, some cats might start urinating outside of the box due to stress.

 If your cat seems to suddenly start urinating outside of the litter box, speak to your vet, especially if your cat appears to be in any pain.
 Address the problem to ensure your cat’s health and before it becomes a habit.